prestontw/bazel-rust-guided-experiment/src/stage-3.md

 INFO: Build completed successfully, 2 total actions
 ```

-> :facepalm: I can't belive that works!
+> 🤦‍♂️ I can't belive that works!

-> :eyes: _Most_ of the pain points we've run into
+> 👀 _Most_ of the pain points we've run into
 > seem to be assumptions around directory structure that aren't immediately clear.
 > We faced this for dependencies, original repo layout,
 > and now for integrating local dependencies.